kaye360/bookshelf-app/README.md

 - /deleteFeature

 Each file in /api should have 2 functions, named after request type.
 For example:
-- useCreateBook(props : CreateBookProps) : useQuery/useMutation
+- useCreateFeature(props : CreateFeatureProps) : useQuery/useMutation
-- async createBook : validated ReqResponse
+- async createFeature : validated Resource (not ReqResponse)

 Each get request should be a useQuery.
 Other requests should be a useMutation, and invalidate the useQuery.

 Each file in /api should have 1 interface for the Props

 ### /validation
 - /createFeatureValidation